mattmakai/fullstackpython.com/content/pages/04-web-development/15-web-design.markdown

 * [How I Work with Color](https://medium.com/@JustinMezzell/how-i-work-with-color-8439c98ae5ed)
   is a fantastic article from a professional designer on how he thinks about color and uses it for certain effects in his designs.

-* The [Bootstrapping Design](http://bootstrappingdesign.com/) book is one of the clearest and concise resources for learning design that I've ever read.
-  Highly recommended especially if you feel you have no design skills but need to learn them.

 * [Building dark mode on Stack Overflow](https://stackoverflow.blog/2020/03/31/building-dark-mode-on-stack-overflow/) explains the thought process and work that the team at Stack Overflow